If you are looking for an affordable place to spend an excellent time, check this list of the cheapest countries to retire in Europe.

 Pros: Bulgaria is an EU member, so if you have a citizen of any EU country you can just land and stay for as long as you wish (registering is required for stay above 3 months).
 The country’s capital is well connect to most of the important cities in Europe through its airport.

-Cons: Bulgaria is still fighting with some ghosts of its communist past, and corruption is widespread at different levels of the society.
-Unless you stay in Sofia it might get quite complicated to get in and out of your location as there are not many airports with a lot of year-round flights to choose from.
+Cons: Bulgaria is still fighting with some ghosts of its communist past.
+Corruption is widespread at different levels of the society.
+Unless you stay in Sofia it might get quite complicated to get in and out of your location.
+Tere are not many airports with a lot of year-round flights to choose from.
+The situation is improving, but still far from optimal.

 Check our guide on how to retire in Bulgaria.